CAPTCHA: Accessibility

+CAPTCHAs based on reading text—or other visual-perception tasks—prevent blind or visually impaired users from accessing the protected resource.
+Because CAPTCHAs are designed to be unreadable by machines, common assistive technology tools such as screen readers cannot interpret them.
+The use of CAPTCHA thus excludes a small percentage of users from using significant subsets of such common Web-based services as PayPal, Gmail, Orkut, Yahoo!, many forum and weblog systems, etc. In certain jurisdictions, site owners could become targets of litigation if they are using CAPTCHAs that discriminate against certain people with disabilities.
+For example, a CAPTCHA may make a site incompatible with Section 508 in the United States.

-CAPTCHAs based on reading text — or other visual-perception tasks — prevent blind or visually impaired users from accessing the protected resource.
-However, CAPTCHAs do not have to be visual.
+CAPTCHAs do not have to be visual.
 Any hard artificial intelligence problem, such as speech recognition, can be used as CAPTCHA.
 Some implementations of CAPTCHAs permit users to opt for an audio CAPTCHA, such as reCAPTCHA, though a 2011 paper demonstrated a technique for defeating the popular schemes at the time.

-Blind or visually impaired people have problems with CAPTCHAs.
-Because CAPTCHAs are designed to be unreadable by machines, common assistive technology tools such as screen readers cannot interpret them.
-Since sites may use CAPTCHAs as part of the initial registration process, or even every login, this challenge can block access.
-In certain jurisdictions, site owners could become targets of litigation if they are using CAPTCHAs that discriminate against certain people with disabilities.
-For example, a CAPTCHA may make a site incompatible with Section 508 in the United States.

-The use of CAPTCHA thus excludes a small percentage of users from using significant subsets of such common Web-based services as PayPal, Gmail, Orkut, Yahoo!, many forum and weblog systems, etc.

-Even for individuals who aren't blind, new generations of graphical CAPTCHAs, designed to overcome sophisticated recognition software, can be very hard or impossible to read.

 A method of improving CAPTCHA to ease the work with it was proposed by ProtectWebForm and named "Smart CAPTCHA".
 Developers are advised to combine CAPTCHA with JavaScript.
 Since it is hard for most bots to parse and execute JavaScript, a combinatory method which fills the CAPTCHA fields and hides both the image and the field from human eyes was proposed.

 One alternative method involves displaying to the user a simple mathematical equation and requiring the user to enter the solution as verification.
 Although these are much easier to defeat using software, they are suitable for scenarios where graphical imagery is not appropriate, and they provide a much higher level of accessibility for blind users than the image-based CAPTCHAs.
 These are sometimes referred to as MAPTCHAs (M = "mathematical").
 However, these may be difficult for users with a cognitive disorder, such as dyscalculia.

 Challenges such as a logic puzzle, or trivia question can also be used as a CAPTCHA.
 There is research into their resistance against countermeasures.